lumue/getdown/doc/youtube-dl doc/youtube-dl.md

 Â· upload\_date: Video upload date (YYYYMMDD)

-Â· uploader\_id: Nickname or id of the video uploader
+Â· uploader\_id: Nickname or handle of the video uploader

 Â· location: Physical location where the video was filmed